PolarGeospatialCenter/pgc-code-tutorials/geoid_conversion/geoid_conversion.md

 PGC publishes its [DEM data products](https://www.pgc.umn.edu/data/elevation/)--ArcticDEM, the Reference Elevation Model of Antarctica (REMA), and EarthDEM--with a vertical reference of height above the WGS84 ellipsoid.
 Since these values can differ greatly from geoidal (orthometric) and Mean Sea Level heights, we will demonstrate how to convert the elevation values using GDAL command line tools and note some potential pitfalls to ensure you get the outputs you expect.

 For the vertical reference conversion, we will use methods common for geospatial coordinate transformations using EPSG codes and append a vertical datum code when defining the target spatial reference system.
 While many countries have more accurate local geoid models, for the polar regions the best option is the [EGM08 geoid](https://epsg.io/3855) `EPSG:3855`.
+The syntax to use with PGC's polar DEM products appends this vertical code to the EPSG code of the coordinate system for the GDAL command demonstrated below:
+ - REMA (Antarctica): `EPSG:3031+3855`
+ - ArcticDEM: `EPSG:3413+3855`

 ### Sample conversion scripts
 #### Basic `gdalwarp` Command